AElfProject/AElf/docs-sphinx/reference/acs/acs2.md

 ## Example

-You can refer to the implementation of the MultiToken contract for GetResourceInfo.
-Noting that for the ResourceInfo provided by the method Tranfer, you need to consider charging a transaction fee in addition to the two keys mentioned in this article.
+You can refer to the implementation of the ``MultiToken contract`` for ``GetResourceInfo``.
+Noting that for the ``ResourceInfo`` provided by the method ``Transfer``, you need to consider charging a transaction fee in addition to the two keys mentioned in this article.